TylerTemp/SaintsField/README.md

 ## Extended Serialization ##

 > [!WARNING]
-> This feature is still experimental
+> This feature is still experimental.
+> Not work with `OnValueChanged`.

 `SaintsEditor` supports some types that usually can not be serialized.
 To use this function: